arkency/sidekiq-rails-cookbook/README.md

 * App user configured to use proper ruby version when using bash.
     For example by using [`ruby-build` cookbook](https://github.com/arkency/ruby-build-cookbook).
-    More on our prefer settup can be found in [One app, one user, one ruby](http://blog.arkency.com/2012/11/one-app-one-user-one-ruby/) blogpost.
+    More on our prefered setup can be found in [One app, one user, one ruby](http://blog.arkency.com/2012/11/one-app-one-user-one-ruby/) blogpost.
 * Runit
 * Sidekiq gem in your rails app